DIMO-INC/dimo-wiki/Intro-To-The-Knowledge-Graph.md

 ## Using the Knowledge Graph

 DIMO uses a number of tools to collect and organize information.

 Airtable is the most accessible for beginners.
-With a valid DIMO account, you can access the public DIMO airtable database here, and start to build your own extensions to the graph or hiring services in the marketplace.
+With a valid DIMO account, you can request access to the DIMO airtable database here, and start to build your own extensions to the graph or hiring [functions] in the marketplace.

 For enterprise customers, DIMO can deploy private versions of the graph that can be synced with the public graph as needed - similar to a private Github repository.

-## Updating the Knowledge Graph
+## How The Knowledge Graph Is Updated

 Updating the knowledge graph follows the same flow as updating a github repository or a wikipedia page.